Canon law of the Catholic Church: Jurisprudence of canon law

-Philosophy, theology, and fundamental theory of Catholic canon law
+Philosophy, theology, and fundamental theory

-Although canonical jurisprudential theory generally follows the principles of Aristotelian-Thomistic legal philosophy, Thomas Aquinas never explicitly discusses the place of canon law in his Treatise on Law However, Aquinas himself was influenced by canon law.
-While many canonists apply the Thomistic definition of law (lex) to canon law without objection, some authors dispute the applicability of the Thomistic definition to canon law, arguing that its application would impoverish ecclesiology and corrupt the very supernatural end of canon law.
+Although canonical jurisprudential theory of Catholic canon law generally follows the principles of Aristotelian-Thomistic legal philosophy, Thomas Aquinas never explicitly discusses the place of canon law in his Treatise on Law.
+However, Aquinas himself was influenced by canon law.
+While many canonists apply the Thomistic definition of law (lex) to Catholic canon law without objection, some authors dispute the applicability of the Thomistic definition to canon law, arguing that its application would impoverish ecclesiology and corrupt the very supernatural end of canon law.

-In the decades following the Second Vatican Council, many canonists called for a more theological, rather than philosophical, conception of canon law, acknowledging the "triple relationship between theology, philosophy, and canon law".
+In the decades following the Second Vatican Council, many canonists called for a more theological, rather than philosophical, conception of Catholic canon law, acknowledging the "triple relationship between theology, philosophy, and canon law".
 Some authors conceive of canon law as essentially theological and the discipline of canon law as a theological subdiscipline, but Msgr.
 Carlos José Errázuriz contends that "in a certain sense, all postconciliar canonical scholarship has shown a theological concern in the widest sense, that is, a tendency to determine more clearly the place of the juridical in the mystery of the Church."

 The fundamental theory of canon law is a discipline covering the basis of canon law in the very nature of the church.
 Fundamental theory is a newer discipline that takes as is object "the existence and nature of what is juridical in the Church of Jesus Christ."
 The discipline seeks to better explain the nature of law in the church and engages in theological discussions in post-conciliar Catholicism and seeks to combat "postconciliar antijuridicism".